How to Help a Friend With Cancer: Fifteen Encouraging Ideas

 10. “You are amazing, you are so strong, and you will get through this.”

-Don’t hesitate to remind your friend how resilient they are, because words of encouragement for cancer patients can be especially important.
-Frequently repeat a sentiment that you sincerely believe, and soon your friend will also believe those words.
+Don’t hesitate to remind your friend how resilient they are, because words of encouragement for people with cancer can be especially important.
+Frequently repeat a sentiment that you sincerely believe, and soon your friend may also believe those words.
 Remind them that while it may be a difficult year ahead, they will get through it because they are strong.
 They are amazing.
 And they will be even stronger after persevering through the experience.

 How to support someone with cancer